physimals/quantiphyse-docs/fabber.rst

 - *Widgets -> Fabber*

 This widget allows use of the Fabber Bayesian model fitting tool within Quantiphyse.
+For more information on the Fabber method, see:

+*Chappell, M.A., Groves, A.R., Woolrich, M.W., "Variational Bayesian inference for a non-linear forward model", IEEE Trans.
+Sig.
+Proc., 2009, 57(1), 223–236.*

 A Simple example
 ----------------